catseye/SixtyPical/README.md

 *   `static` pointers -- currently not possible because pointers must be zero-page, thus `@`, thus uninitialized.
 *   Question the value of the "consistent initialization" principle for `if` statement analysis.
 *   `interrupt` routines -- to indicate that "the supervisor" has stored values on the stack, so we can trash them.
-*   Add absolute addressing in shl/shr, absolute-indexed for add, sub, etc.
+*   Add absolute-indexed for add, sub, and, or, xor, shl, shr
 *   Automatic tail-call optimization (could be tricky, w/constraints?)

 [VICE]: http://vice-emu.sourceforge.net/